Iron Dextran Complex

 Iron-deficiency anemia: IM (INFeD, DexIron [Canadian product]), IV (INFeD, DexIron [Canadian product]):

 Total dose (mL) = 0.0442 (desired hemoglobin - observed hemoglobin) x LBW + (0.26 x LBW)

 LBW = Lean body weight in kg

-Maximum daily dosage: Manufacturer's labeling: Note: Replacement of larger estimated iron deficits may be achieved by serial administration of smaller incremental dosages.
-Daily dosages should be limited to 100 mg iron (2 mL)
+Maximum daily dosage (manufacturer's labeling): Replacement of larger estimated iron deficits (total dose) may be achieved by serial administration of smaller incremental daily doses.
+Daily dosages should usually be limited to 100 mg iron (2 mL).

 Cancer-/chemotherapy-associated anemia: IV: Note: Use the iron-deficiency anemia equation for determining a calculated dose, when applicable.

 Weeks 1 to 3: Test dose of 25 mg (over 1 to 2 minutes), followed by 75 mg (bolus) once weekly

 Weeks 4 and after: 100 mg over 5 minutes once weekly until the calculated dose is reached

 Total dose infusion (off-label dosing; INFeD): Test dose of 25 mg (over 1 to 2 minutes), followed 1 hour later by the balance of the calculated total dose mixed in 500 mL NS and infused at 175 mL/hour (Auerbach 2004)